camfairchild/LeapGrad-Challenge/README.md

 Your system should have
 - [ x ] support for users to login/logout.
 - [ x ] Users should be able to add balance to their wallet.
-- [ ] Users should be able to buy/sell shares (transactions need not be stored)
+- [ x ] Users should be able to buy/sell shares (transactions need not be stored)
 - [ ] Users should be able to subscribe to an endpoint that should provide live rates.
-- [ ] Users should have the ability to see their portfolio
+- [ x ] Users should have the ability to see their portfolio

 The code you write is expected to be good quality, it should:
 * Have correct formatting